GiannisPikoulis/dsml-thesis/README.md

-## Diffusion Models with Applications in Face Reenactment and Talking Face Synthesis
+## Diffusion Models with Applications in Face Reenactment and Talking-Face Synthesis

 ### Preparation
 * Clone the repo and its submodules: